 The Clay Riddell Community Hero Scholarship was created in 2019 to honour youth who exemplify all of the traits that Mr. Riddell lived by – leadership, integrity and generosity.
 The award will be given annually to up to two deserving youth heroes that are connected with a participating Shaw Birdies for Kids presented by AltaLink charity.
 Recipients will be invited to attend and be publicly recognized at this year’s Shaw Charity Classic.

 Up to two $7,500 post-secondary scholarships available for any college or university degree, applied directly to tuition.

 The Clay Riddell Community Hero Scholarship supports students entering post-secondary within four years of receiving the scholarship.

 - Be a Canadian citizen or permanent resident.

 - Be connected with a participating 2022 Shaw Birdies for Kids presented by AltaLink charity.

 - Demonstrate community involvement, exemplifying each of the traits of leadership, integrity and generosity.

-- Be entering their first year of full time post-secondary studies within four years of receiving the scholarship.
+- Be currently enrolled in high school and entering their first year of full time post-secondary studies within four years of receiving the scholarship.

 - Be in good academic standing for acceptance to technical school, college or university.